ibm-cloud-docs/speech-to-text/models-migrate.md

 ```
 {: pre}

-## Step 4: Evaluate the results of the next-generation model
+## Step 4: Evaluate the results of the large speech model
 {: #models-migrate-step4}

 Once you have updated your speech recognition requests to use large speech models, eliminated unsupported parameters, and re-created any custom language models, you can experiment with speech recognition based on previous- and next-generation models.
 Compare the resulting transcripts to determine whether the large speech model produces equivalent or better results.
 Also consider the performance of requests that use large speech model to determine how much faster you receive results.